Evidence of Learning: Direct and Indirect Measures

 - Performance evaluations

-- Random sample of student writing (scored with a rubric)
+- Evaluation of a random sample of student writing (scored with a rubric)

 - Pre-post assessments (measuring student change over the course or program)